Lake Trahlyta Spillway

-Lake Trahlyta Spillway is a waterfall located in Union County, Georgia, United States.
+Lake Trahlyta Spillway or Trahlyta Falls is a waterfall located in Union County, Georgia, United States.
 It is located within Vogel State Park.
 It is named for Trahlyta, a Cherokee maiden who is buried a few miles from the park at Stonepile Gap.

+The 60 ft tall waterfall abuts the 600 ft long Vogel State Park Lake Dam or Lake Trahlyta Dam.
+The 52 ft tall earthen embankment was built in the 1930s to create Lake Trahlyta.